ewerlopes/connectfour/README.md

 The following executables are currently available:

-  - Windows (tested on Windows 10 64 bits, Windows 7 64 bits)
+  - Windows (64 bits).
+Tested on Windows 7 / 10
-  - Mac OS (tested on Mac OS Sierra)
+  - Mac OS (64 bits).
+Tested on Mac OS Sierra

 ## Prerequisites